Trenaus/LIA-Cognitive-Engine-Showcase/README.md

 **LIA (Large Intelligent Agent)** is a custom-built cognitive architecture designed to solve a specific engineering challenge: **running massive-scale Language Models on strictly limited consumer hardware (NVIDIA GTX 1060 6GB)**.

 The core model is a heavily modified **GPT-OSS-20B (PyTorch MoE)**, which underwent **"Model Surgery" (Architectural Expansion)** to increase its capacity to **22B parameters**.
-The system bypasses hardware limitations through a custom inference pipeline ("Grace Hopper") that utilizes aggressive memory swapping (60GB+ committed) and a **sophisticated 16+ layer orchestration protocol**, functioning as an autonomous Agent with direct OS-level control.
+The system bypasses hardware limitations through a custom inference pipeline ("Grace Hopper") that utilizes aggressive memory swapping (60GB+ committed) and a **Fine-Tuned Agentic Layer**, where the 16+ layer orchestration protocol is baked directly into the model weights rather than executed via external scripts.

 ## Key Technical Achievements

 ### 1. Architectural Expansion (Model Surgery)
 Unlike standard fine-tuning, the base model (**GPT-OSS-20B**) was structurally altered.
 * **Topology Expansion:** Engineered a custom layer injection process, expanding the base capacity from **20B to 22B parameters**.
-* **Purpose:** The additional parameter space was utilized to embed the rigid "Identity Schema" and the Cognitive FSM logic directly into the neural pathways.
+* **Purpose:** The additional parameter space was utilized to **fine-tune the Agentic FSM logic** and "Identity Schema" directly into the neural pathways, effectively converting software logic into trainable tensors.

 ### 2. The "Impossible" Hardware Constraint
 Running a 22B model typically requires 40GB+ of VRAM.
 LIA runs on **6GB VRAM**.